BoiteAKlou/boiteaclou.github.io/_posts/2018-10-10-HackTheBox-DevOops.md

 ![DevOops box]({{ "/assets/2018-10-10/devoops-box.png" | absolute_url }} "DevOops Box")

-In this article, I'll detail every step I've gone through in order to root the DevOops box, from the reconnaissance phate to the privilege escalation.
+In this article, I'll detail every step I've gone through in order to root the DevOops box, from the reconnaissance phase to the privilege escalation.
  <!--excerpt-->

 # Table of Contents